tessel/reach-wg/SPEC.md

 * ...
 * ...

-## History

-Technical Machine conceived of a low-power sensor board for the Tessel ecosystem in 2015.
-There were a few prototypes developed:

-* Gosper, a 6LoWPAN module using the SAMR21 chipset.
-* BLE-only Reach, detailed [in this Github issue](https://github.com/tessel/project/issues/142) with early [hardware designs](https://github.com/tessel/reach-nrf51822) having been manufactured.

-The major variables in these prototypes were what radio protocol and base chipset to use, but the fundamental concept, a remote 10-pin I/O board, remained the same.
-With the release of the ESP32 chipset and interested partners, we're again revisiting the Reach concept.

 ## Architecture

-The first proposal for Reach used a 2.4Ghz chipset with an identical architecture as the Tessel 2 microcontroller, the SAMR21.
-When the design requirement evolved to require BLE, we looked into Nordic BLE chipsets.

-Because more functionality and a greater thriving community exists today, we are now looking at the ESP32.
-The ESP32 by Expressif is a new Xtensa-core processor that integrates WiFi and BLE circuitry, and has up to X reconfigurable I/O.
+Among Reach's design requirements, we are constrained by our choice of available system architectures.
+The current proposal is to use the ESP32 by Expressif, an Xtensa-core processor that integrates WiFi and BLE circuitry, and has an excess of reconfigurable I/O.

+**TODO:** We are also considering low-power options.
+What options are available for BLE?
+We also need numbers of ESP8266 vs. ESP32 low-power wifi performance.

 ## Requirements